“This one’s a big step,” I announce. Grandma Jo holds onto me with her crinkled, aged hands.

 Ron cackled and ran back into the house.
 An old wooden cart with two rusty wheels pulled by two horses rolled around the corner.
 The rugged but fit man driving the cart stopped the two brown horses outside the Mumford family home.
 He hopped from the cart and opened up the back, whistling a tune to himself.
 The man heaved an ice block with two metal calipers dug into either side of it.
 He carried it over his shoulder to the front door.
 He knocked.
 Before someone answered, the man looked over to Jo.

 “What the devil are you doin’ in there, kid?” he asked, screwing his face up.

 “I quite like it in here, sir,” Jo replied, still gazing up at the almost cloudless sky.

-Before the man could reply, the door swung open.
+Before the man could reply, the front door swung open.
 It was Jude with a forced grin on her face.